Wind-WindKids/winding/samples/sophieandwind/sun.md

 “It’s nice that you’re here now, in sunlight.
 Did you escape through a window?”

 “Almost!”
 Wind smiled.
-“They’re sharing wine and crisps.
-But I was always told not to take one.”

-Sophie laughed softly.
+“Rituals.
+They don't force you to stay, but it feels rude to leave.”

+Sophie looked worried and nodded.
+“I know.”

-“Then let’s go and share an ice cream instead.”
+"Let's go share an ice cream," Wind said.
+"There's a new place, they have pistachio."

-"Yay!"
-Wind grinned.
-"Ice cream is way better than crisps."

 --
 closing_reflection: page, text, centered